manishchetpalli/AnalyticsWithManish/docs/kafka/iq.md

 !!!- info "45.
 What is meant by Kafka Connect?"
     Kafka Connect is a tool provided by Apache Kafka to allow scalable and reliable streaming data to move between Kafka and other systems.
 It makes it easier to define connectors that are responsible for moving large collections of data in and out of Kafka.
 Kafka Connect is able to process entire databases as input.
 It can also collect metrics from application servers into Kafka topics so that this data can be available for Kafka stream processing.

-!!!- info "46.
-Explain message compression in Apache Kafka."
-    In Apache Kafka, producer applications write data to the brokers in JSON format.
-The data in the JSON format is stored in string form, which can result in several duplicated records getting stored in the Kafka topic.
-This leads to an increased occupation of disk space.
-Hence, to reduce this disk space, compression of messages or lingering the data is performed before sending the messages to Kafka.
-Message compression is done on the producer side, and hence there is no need to make any changes to the configuration of the consumer or the broker.

 !!!- info "47.
 What is the need for message compression in Apache Kafka?"
     Message compression in Kafka does not require any changes in the configuration of the broker or the consumer.
 It is beneficial for the following reasons:
     - Due to reduced size, it reduces the latency in which messages are sent to Kafka.
     - Reduced bandwidth allows the producers to send more net messages to the broker.
     - When the data is stored in Kafka via cloud platforms, it can reduce the cost in cases where the cloud services are paid.
     - Message compression leads to reduced disk load, which will lead to faster read and write requests.

-!!!- info "48.
-Define consumer lag in Apache Kafka."
-    Consumer lag refers to the lag between the Kafka producers and consumers.
-Consumer groups will have a lag if the data production rate far exceeds the rate at which the data is getting consumed.
-Consumer lag is the difference between the latest offset and the consumer offset.

-!!!- info "49.
-What do you know about log compaction in Kafka?"
-    Log compaction is a method by which Kafka ensures that at least the last known value for each message key within the log of data is retained for a single topic partition.
-This makes it possible to restore the state after an application crashes or in the event of a system failure.
-It allows cache reloading once an application restarts during any operational maintenance.
-Log compaction ensures that any consumer processing the log from the start can view the final state of all records in the original order they were written.

 !!!- info "50.
 When does Kafka throw a BufferExhaustedException?"
     BufferExhaustedException is thrown when the producer cannot allocate memory to a record due to the buffer being too full.
 The exception is thrown if the producer is in non-blocking mode and the rate of data production exceeds the rate at which data is sent from the buffer for long enough for the allocated buffer to be exhausted.